Comanche Creek, Colorado

 Comanche Creek is an unincorporated community and a census-designated place (CDP) located in and governed by Arapahoe County, Colorado, United States.
 The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
 The population of the Comanche Creek CDP was 442 at the United States Census 2020.
 The Strasburg post office (Zip code 80136) serves the area.

 Geography

-Comanche Creek is located in Arapahoe County at coordinates and elevation 5627 ft.

 At the 2020 United States Census, the Comanche Creek CDP had an area of 56.380 km2, including 0.197 km2 of water.

 Demographics

 The United States Census Bureau initially defined the Comanche Creek CDP for the United States Census 2010.